 Maybe out of the need to stay unattached, I assumed we would lose the baby, and we would lose it quickly.
-Instead of planning a fun announcement, I’d simply hand my husband the test with few words, maybe a tear or two, and a “here we go again” kind of sigh.
-He would match my sigh, give me a hug, and say, “I’m sorry.”
-Sometimes I’d immediately go toss the pregnancy test in my memorial basket.
+Instead of planning a fun announcement, I’d hand my husband the test with few words, maybe a tear or two, and a “here we go again” kind of sigh.
+He would match my sigh, hug me, and say, “I’m sorry.”
+Sometimes I’d immediately toss the pregnancy test in my memorial basket.

 So the next time you pee on a stick or get that beta from your nurse, expect a whole slew of emotion to hit.
 Sure, excitement may be one.
 Others might be resignation, fear, anxiety, hope, hopelessness, awe, terror and apathy.

 Or maybe you won’t feel much at all.
-Numbness has a way of trying to preserve our sanity.
+The numbness has a way of trying to preserve our sanity.

 One thing that will for sure be missing?
 Naievity.
 That, my friend, is one thing you’ll likely never experience with a pregnancy test again.